Sunday, February 28, 2016

 Carmageddon!

 Watch out for hazards like oil spills, roadside turrets, bullet-proof purple cars and those darn proximity mines.
-Fortunately, you do seem to have friends, a futuristic aircraft frequently flies by with power-ups: speed boost, extra weapons, shields, etc...
-However, it takes lots of practice to precisely collect these goodies!
+Fortunately, you do seem to have friends.
+A futuristic aircraft frequently flies by, dropping power-ups such as speed boosts, extra weapons, and shields.
+However, it takes a lot of practice to collect these goodies precisely!

 At your disposal is a limitless supply of replacement cars, but they are all fuel-greedy, so if you run dry, then it's game over.
 Luckily, fuel pods are available to collect by driving through them for a top-up.
 Your car is equipped with a reserve fuel tank, which should only be relied upon as a last resort, but the good news is that it's replenished at the end of each race.
 Well, depending on your performance.
 So keep practising!